 Your freezer can also save half-empty jars of curry paste or pesto from going mouldy – spoon them into freezer-safe containers and keep them for livening up a mediocre meal straight from frozen.

 When it comes to freezer use-by dates, the general rule is dairy products and leftover meals are safe in the freezer for up to three months.
 Although it really depends on the efficiency of the freezer, how well-stored your food is, and how fresh it was when frozen, it’s important to remember that quality will always deteriorate the longer it’s left.
-So go by the three month rule and you’ll avoid any problems down the line.
+So go by the three-month rule and you’ll avoid any problems down the line.

-Make sure to have a look at our favourite freezer-friendly recipes for inspiration!
+Now you’ve stocked your freezer, have a look at our favourite freezer-friendly recipes for inspiration!